-Courses from accredited institutions in which grades of “A”, “B”, or “C” (or their equivalent) have been earned will be considered for transfer credit to Mid-Plains Community College.
+Courses from regionally accredited institutions in which grades of “A,” “B,” or “C” (or their equivalent) have been earned will be considered for transfer credit to Mid-Plains Community College.
 College courses in which grades of “D” or “F” (or their equivalent) have been earned will not be considered for transfer credit.
-Additional information about MPCC transfer credit may be found within the “Admissions and Registration” section of this catalog.
 Note: Grades and courses taken at other institutions will not replace grades in equivalent courses taken at MPCC.

 Students may repeat courses.
 Only the credit hours and the highest grade earned in any course are used in the computation of the cumulative GPA, except when a grade of “W” has been assigned.
 Grades in courses taken at other institutions will not replace grades in equivalent courses taken at MPCC.
-Students must repeat the same course.
-Classes re-taken by a student in which a grade of A, B or C was previously earned will not count towards eligibility for federal financial aid funding or current full-time enrollment for MPCC Scholarships.
+For most scholarships, repeat courses have no impact, unless it is an athletic waiver.
+For additional information, contact firstname.lastname@example.org.

 Withdrawing From Classes

-Students should meet with their advisor when they feel unable to satisfactorily complete a course.
+Students should meet with their advisor when they feel unable to complete a course satisfactorily.
 An “F” (failing) grade may be awarded when students stop attending without formally withdrawing.
-The last day to withdraw is posted in each Class Schedule.
-Registration change forms are available from any Registration and Records Office location.
+The last day to withdraw for each course section is posted on the CampusWeb homepage under Add/Drop & Withdrawal Deadlines.
+Registration change forms are available from any MPCC Welcome Center.

 Withdrawing From College

-A student desiring to withdraw from college must contact his/her advisor.
-Financial obligation to the college must be paid before the formal withdrawal procedure can be completed.
-Upon withdrawal the student forfeits all privileges as a student of the college.
-If a student fails to formally withdraw from all courses, he/she may receive an “F” for each class.
+A student desiring to withdraw from the college must contact their advisor.
+Financial obligations to the college must be paid before the formal withdrawal procedure can be completed.
+Upon withdrawal, the student forfeits all privileges as a student of the college.
+If a student fails to formally withdraw from all courses, they may receive an “F” for each class.

-Specially arranged courses are intended to give the student the same experiences and knowledge that would be received in the normal classroom setting.
+A specially arranged course can be created and is intended to give the student the same experiences and knowledge that would be received in the normal classroom setting.

-A student may have the privilege of visiting one or two sessions of any class with the approval of the student’s advisor and the instructor.
+A student may have the privilege of visiting up to two sessions of any class with the approval of the student’s advisor and the instructor.